ParadoxSpiral/mpv-clip/README.md

 # Limitations
 To get milisecond precision seeking working, seeking is done with the slow input seeking method.
 This means, that the current file is decoded and discarded upto the start point.

+Metadata handling only copies the global metadata, embedded fonts etc. are not (yet!) copied.
+Chapters also don't get their time-stamp adjusted.